 Baking for someone I love has to be one of my favourite things to do.
 Especially when the recipient is my wonderful Father-in-law.
 Even more so when it is to celebrate his birthday.
-Usually I make him a Coffee and Walnut Cake, however, this year I’ve kept all of his favourite flavours and baked them into this beautiful Maple Syrup Iced Coffee Bundt Cake.
+While I usually make him a Coffee and Walnut Cake, however, this year I’ve kept all of his favourite flavours and baked them into this beautiful Maple Syrup Iced Coffee Bundt Cake.

 No candles are needed to light up this dazzlingly, delicious cake.